Terry Byrne, MFA

 Dr. Steuber Fazio’s scholarly work examines how individuals and spouses communicate during marital and health-related stressors, most recently related to infertility, post-partum depression, and perinatal loss.

 Gary C. Woodward, Ph.D.

 Dr. Woodward’s current research and teaching interests include political communication, rhetorical theory and theories of persuasion.

 Mr. Potucek is the Radio, Television and Film Coordinator for the Department of Communication Studies.
 He has a degree in Theater Technology from The University of Wisconsin.

 Ms. Lazzaro is the Program Assistant in the Department of Communication Studies.
 In this position, she combines her administrative skills with passion for communication studies.
-She earned her A.A. in Communication Studies, B.A. in English Literature, and will complete her M.A. in Public and Organizational Relations in December 2015.
+She earned her A.A. in Communication Studies, B.A. in English Literature, and M.A. in Public and Organizational Relations.

 Experienced Adjunct Instructors